 1899

-- February 24, 1899 – Aurora & Chicago Railway Company and the Elgin & Chicago Railway Company are incorporated by the Everett-Moore syndicate
+- February 24, 1899 – The Aurora and Chicago Railway Company and the Elgin and Chicago Railway Company are incorporated by the Everett-Moore syndicate

-- February 25, 1899 – The Chicago, Wheaton & Aurora Railroad Company is incorporated by the competing Pomeroy-Mandelbaum syndicate
+- February 25, 1899 – The Chicago, Wheaton and Aurora Railroad Company is incorporated by the competing Pomeroy-Mandelbaum syndicate

-- March 11, 1899 – Aurora, Wheaton & Chicago Railway Company incorporated (Everett-Moore syndicate)
+- March 11, 1899 – The Aurora, Wheaton and Chicago Railway Company is incorporated (Everett-Moore syndicate)

-- October 2, 1899 – City of Aurora grants the AW&C a franchise
+- October 2, 1899 – The City of Aurora grants the AW&C a franchise

-- August 23, 1900 – City of Elgin grants the Elgin & Chicago Railway a fifty-year franchise
+- August 23, 1900 – The City of Elgin grants the Elgin and Chicago Railway a fifty-year franchise

-- February 21, 1901 – Batavia & Eastern Railway Company incorporated (Everett-Moore syndicate)
+- February 21, 1901 – The Batavia & Eastern Railway Company is incorporated (Everett-Moore syndicate)

-- March 12, 1901 – Second annual meeting of the AW&C. Stockholders change the corporate name from the Aurora, Wheaton & Chicago Railway Company to the Aurora, Elgin & Chicago Railway Company.
+- March 12, 1901 – Second annual meeting of the Aurora, Wheaton & Chicago.
+Stockholders change the corporate name from the Aurora, Wheaton & Chicago Railway Company to the Aurora, Elgin & Chicago Railway Company (AE&C).

-- May 17, 1902 – Batavia Power house boilers lit for the first time.
+- May 17, 1902 – The Batavia Powerhouse boilers are lit for the first time.
 Certain imperfections come to light and are remedied.

-- July 29, 1902 – First six cars are delivered from the Niles Car & Manufacturing Company
+- July 29, 1902 – The first six cars are delivered from the Niles Car & Manufacturing Company

 - Late September 1902 – Service begins on the Batavia branch